cn-uofbasel/ccn-lite/tutorial/tutorial.md

 The first time this command is run will take a while (it downloads all dependencies as well as scala itself) and compiling the compute server also takes some time.
 It runs a compute server on port 9002.
 There is quite a lot going on when starting the compute server like this.
-Since the application has the name of the management socket, it is able to setup the required face (a udp face from the relay on 9001 named `/COMPUTE` to the compute server on 9002).
+Since the application has the name of the management socket, it is able to setup the required face (a UDP face from the relay on 9001 named `/COMPUTE` to the compute server on 9002).
 It then publishes some data by injecting it directly into the cache of CCN-Lite.
 There are two documents named `/node/nodeA/docs/tiny_md` (single content object) and `/node/nodeA/docs/tutorial_md` (several chunks).
-There are also two named functions (or services) published.
-The first is called `/node/nodeA/nfn_service_WordCount`, the second `/node/nodaA/nfn_service_Pandoc`.
+There are also two named functions (or services) published: `/node/nodeA/nfn_service_WordCount` and `/node/nodaA/nfn_service_Pandoc`.
 We explain later how they can be used.

 ### 3. Send a NFN expression with a word count function call
 We are going to invoke the word count service.
 This function takes a variable number of arguments of any type (string, integer, name, another call expression, ...) and returns an integer with the number of words (e.g. `call 3 /ndn/ch/unibas/nfn/nfn_service_WordCount /name/of/doc 'foo bar'`).
 To invoke this service over NFN we send the following NFN expression to the relay `A`.